 What are the implications of an ACE score?

-Having this stress response triggered in a child repeatedly has been shown to negatively impact their developing brain, immune system, hormonal systems, and how one’s DNA is read, to the point of higher rates of illness and disease in later life, as the ACEs Study confirms above.
+Having this stress response triggered in a child repeatedly has been shown to negatively impact their developing brain, immune system, hormonal systems, and how their DNA is read, to the point of higher rates of illness and disease in later life, as the ACEs Study confirms.

 How to Determine an ACE Score

 By popular demand, Dr. Anda released to the public a PDF of the questionnaire used to identify one’s ACE score.
 It is a simple 10-question survey that anyone can administer in which a “yes” equates to one point.
 The sum of all “yes” responses is an individual’s ACE score.

 Some government agencies, such as health departments are adding the ACEs questionnaire to other survey instruments administered to the public to gather information about their local population’s trauma experiences.

 No matter your sector or nature of work, there are a few relevant takeaways from this study.